jonathanbossenger/block-theme-course/module-01/01-Review-Block-Theme-Basics.md

 Let's start by reviewing the requirements for a block theme.
 This is the bare minimum you need to create a working block theme.

-> **Note:**
-If this is the first time you are learning about block themes you might want to first check out the [Create a Block Theme (Low-Code) course](https://learn.wordpress.org/create-a-block-theme/).
+> **Note:** If this is the first time you are learning about block themes you might want to first check out the [Create a Block Theme (Low-Code) course](https://learn.wordpress.org/create-a-block-theme/).

 ## Requirements

 All themes, including block themes, reside in a directory in the `wp-content/themes` directory of your WordPress installation.
 If you take a look at the `wp-content/themes` directory of your WordPress installation you will see a number of directories, each containing a theme.
 The directory name of each theme is also known as the theme slug which is used to identify the theme in the WordPress admin.

-> To begin, create a new directory in your `themes` directory, and give the directory a unique name for your new theme.
+> **Do:** To begin create a new directory in your `themes` directory, and give the directory a unique name for your new theme.

 ![Image of themes directory with 'new-block-theme' directory](images/lesson-01/new-block-theme.png)